-The presence of educators skilled in the domains of making, as well as in the facilitation of informal learning, is an intentional and central factor of the space's design and function.
+One final intentional and central factor of the space's design and function is the presence of educational staff members skilled in the domains of making and informal learning.
 Each of the five core staff members have expertise in a different domain of making, such as textiles, electronics, construction, digital media production, and computer programming.
 This expertise is made accessible to visitors as a resource, as well as shared among the staff.
-Importantly, this team of facilitators each identify as being members of the community of makers.
-Within this museum-based maker space, and over time, the team of educators has designed various instruments that are intended to help more novice participants feel comfortable beginning to engage and practice making processes, and with which visitors may support their progress through the development of more advanced skill.
+Importantly, this team of facilitators each identify as being members of the community of makers, and function as a learning community, sharing and nurturing each others' making interests and expertise.
+Within this museum-based maker space, and over time, the team of educators has designed various instruments that are intended to help more novice participants feel comfortable beginning to engage and practice making processes, and with which visitors may support their progress through the development of more advanced skills.